Azure/azure-cli/doc/authoring_command_modules/README.md

 ### Modify Change Log

 Modify the `HISTORY.rst` for any customer-facing changes.
-If a module has changed at all since a previous release so that a version bump is required, it is fine to add a generic entry that says "* Minor fixes.".

 This will be the release notes for the next release.